ciscou/cubecomps-mobile/README.md

 Just like http://www.cubecomps.com, but optimized for small screens!

+:warning: WARNING: cubecomps mobile if officialy shut down as of Feb 13th, 2020.
+Thanks all for taking part of this over all these years! :warning:

 ## API included!

 Want to develop your own cubecomps application?
 No need to